Water Quality

 Is it safe to drink water containing fluoride?

-Prince William Water distributes Fairfax Water and Manassas City drinking water to its customers.
-Both water providers add fluoride to drinking water at or near 0.7 parts per million (ppm) following federal and state public health agency standards, including the Center for Disease Control (CDC.)
-The CDC and Fairfax Water have additional information and data on fluoridation on their websites.
+Currently, both Fairfax Water and the City of Manassas add fluoride to drinking water at or near 0.7 parts per million (ppm), following federal and state public health agency standards, including the Virginia Department of Health (VDH) and the Centers for Disease Control (CDC).
+Fluoride is added to drinking water to serve a public health goal to decrease the occurrence and severity of tooth decay and reduce the risk of dental fluorosis.
+VDH, CDC and Fairfax Water have additional information and data on fluoridation on their websites at the following:

 How "hard" is Prince William Water’s water?